-Heartland tracker: Exit polls predict another stellar show for BJP in its stronghold
+Heartland tracker: Counting under way as BJP eyes another stellar show in stronghold

 This blog brings you the counting updates from the mostly Hindi-speaking belt that lifted the BJP to a massive win in 2014.